Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: Conductivity at nonzero frequency

 In the DMFT case, we can see that at all $\mu$ the conductivity remains nonzero as $\omega$ goes to zero except around the half filled case.
 This is due to the lack of vertex corrections in DMFT, in other words, in DMFT all scattering can relax the current: the DMFT calculation does not capture the effective Galilean invariance emerging at low densities.

 Now we look at the $\mu=0$ case which corresponds to half filling.
 To better characterize the behaviour of the conductivity at low frequency we plot $\omega\sigma(\omega)$ in the inset of Fig.~\ref{fig:together}.
 We can see that for the perturbative case $\omega\sigma$ is weakly increasing as $\omega\rightarrow 0$.
-This divergence arises from the van Hove and nesting properties of the nearest neighbor Hubbard model, and is cut off at low frequency by the spin density wave gap that arises from the nesting.
-At half filling DMFT disagrees with the perturbative calculation because the momentum average wipes out the effects arising from nesting and Van Hove, leading to an underestimate of the scattering rate.
+This divergence arises from the Van Hove and nesting properties of the nearest neighbor Hubbard model at $n=1$ and $t^\prime=0$, and is cut off at low frequency by the spin density wave gap that arises from the nesting.
+At frequencies less than the gap scale the real part of the conductivity would vanish.
+We do not explicitly consider this physics; our results are valid only at frequencies sufficiently greater than the gap scale, which is exponentially small in $\sqrt{t/U}$.
+At half filling DMFT disagrees with the perturbative calculation because the momentum average wipes out the effects arising from nesting and Van Hove singularities, leading to an underestimate of the scattering rate.

 To further document the origin of the effect, we add a next nearest neighbour hopping $t'$ to our tight binding model so the dispersion relation becomes $E_k=-2t\cos(k_x)-2t\cos(k_y)-4t'\cos(k_x)\cos(k_y)$ and at half filling the perfect nesting is destroyed and the energy of the Van hove point is shifted.
 Fig.~\ref{fig:halftp} shows the optical conductivity for this case for the same carrier densities as Fig.~\ref{fig:together}.
 We can see that now for half filling at low frequency the conductivity approaches a nonzero constant.